Zhen3r/pro-forma/final.md

 <img src="final_files/figure-html/unnamed-chunk-24-1.png" style="display: block; margin: auto;" />

-Comparing all five models, in terms of accuracy, the last two models with time lag variables performs better than any other models, having a MAE of less than 2000 seconds (33minutes) per street.
+Comparing all five models, in terms of accuracy, the last two OLS models with time lag variables performs better than any other models, having a MAE of less than 2000 seconds (33minutes) per street.
 The Poisson model is not as good as expected.
 And the models with space variables barely make a difference.